mahmud-r-farhan/smart-reply/readme.md

 ## 🚀 Overview

-**Smart Reply & Enhance** is a comprehensive AI tool suite consisting of a Chrome extension, a React-based web application, and a shared backend service.
-It uses LLMs (via [OpenRouter](https://openrouter.ai)) to suggest replies intelligently based on the context of your communication or to improve and refine your own text.
+**Smart Reply, Enhance & Translate** is a comprehensive AI tool suite consisting of a browser extension (Chrome/Firefox), a React-based web application, and a shared backend service.
+It uses LLMs (via [OpenRouter](https://openrouter.ai)) to suggest replies intelligently based on the context of your communication, improve and refine your own text, or translate text with customizable styles.

-It helps boost productivity for anyone who writes repetitive messages or needs quick text improvements as freelancers, support agents, or busy professionals.
-The Chrome extension provides on-the-go access directly in your browser, while the web app offers a full-featured interface for deeper interactions.
+It helps boost productivity for anyone who writes repetitive messages, needs quick text improvements, or requires translations as freelancers, support agents, or busy professionals.
+The browser extension provides on-the-go access directly in your browser, while the web app offers a full-featured interface for deeper interactions.

 ---